CtrlK

 Progressive Disclosure

 The content is a monolithic single file with no bundle files to reference.
-While internally well-structured with clear sections and a quick reference table, the document is quite long (~200+ lines) and could benefit from splitting detailed CQL reference, content formatting guide, and pitfalls into separate files.
-The external link to Composio docs is helpful but doesn't compensate for the inline bulk.
+While internally structured with clear sections and a quick reference table, the document is quite long (~200+ lines of dense content) and would benefit from splitting detailed CQL reference, content formatting guide, and pitfalls into separate files.
+The external link to Composio docs is helpful but insufficient for progressive disclosure.

 2 / 3